Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Introduction

 \section{Introduction}

-Massive multiple-input-multiple-output (MIMO) has drawn attention for future wireless communication systems because of its significant gain in spectral efficiency and capacity \cite{marzetta2010noncooperative}.
-However, employing the massive number of power-hungry high-resolution analog-to-digital converters (ADCs) and digital-to-analog converters (DACs) attached to the antenna arrays results in prohibitively high power consumption.
-Accordingly, the adoption of low-resolution data converters in communication building blocks has gathered momentum as a promising power-efficient alternative and has been widely investigated \cite{choi2016near,studer2016quantized,choi2019robust,cho2019one,choi2017resolution, choi2019two,choi2020quantized,nguyen2021linear,yuan2020toward}.
+Massive multiple-input-multiple-output (MIMO) has drawn attention for future wireless communication systems because of its remarkable gain in spectral efficiency and capacity \cite{marzetta2010noncooperative}.
+However, employing the massive number of power-hungry high-resolution analog-to-digital converters (ADCs) and digital-to-analog converters (DACs) results in prohibitively high power consumption.
+Since the power consumption of data converters experiences exponential growth with an increase in the number of quantization bits \cite{walden1999analog,lee2008analog}, the utilization of low-resolution data converters emerges as a crucial strategy for reducing both hardware expenses and power usage of the radio frequency (RF) chains in the context of large antenna arrays \cite{ribeiro2018energy}.
+Accordingly, the adoption of low-resolution quantizers has gathered momentum as a promising power-efficient alternative and has been widely investigated \cite{choi2016near,studer2016quantized,choi2019robust,cho2019one,choi2017resolution, choi2019two,choi2020quantized,nguyen2021linear,yuan2020toward}.

-In addition to the power consumption issue, interference has become a more important issue in the modern wireless system.
-In particular, inter-cell interference also needs to be taken into account as the network has become denser.
-Accordingly, when analyzing and designing multicell communication systems, intra-cell and inter-cell interferences as well as quantization error need to be carefully handled for realizing power-efficient communication networks with desired performance.
-Moreover, for realistic implementations, imposing a per-antenna power constraint that restricts the transmit power of each antenna is desirable because the communication system can operate with more energy-efficient power amplifiers and avoid nonlinear distortion \cite{yu2007transmitter, dahrouj2010coordinated}.
-In this regard, we investigate the coordinated multipoint (CoMP) beamforming (BF) and power control (PC) problems in low-resolution multicell and multiuser massive MIMO orthogonal frequency-division multiplexing (OFDM) systems which are incorporated with per-antenna level power and quality-of-service constraints.
+In addition to power consumption, interference has emerged as a critical consideration in modern wireless systems.
+Consequently, intra-cell and inter-cell interference as well as quantization error must be carefully considered when analyzing and designing power-efficient multicell communication networks to achieve a desired performance.
+Moreover, for practical implementations, it is desirable to impose a per-antenna power constraint that restricts the transmit power of each antenna because the communication system can operate with more energy-efficient power amplifiers and prevent nonlinear distortion \cite{yu2007transmitter, dahrouj2010coordinated}.
+In this regard, we investigate coordinated multipoint (CoMP) beamforming (BF) and power control (PC) problems in multicell and multiuser massive MIMO orthogonal frequency-division multiplexing (OFDM) systems with low-resolution data converters and per-antenna level power and quality-of-service constraints.